bryanlepez/cse15l-lab-report1/lab-report-1.md

 [How to Change Terminal](https://stackoverflow.com/a/50527994)

 We will now be able to use `ssh` which will allow us to actually connect to a remote server.
 You want to first open up a terminal in VScode by going to the menu and selecting **terminal** then **new terminal**.
-We can now enter a command line with ssh that will let us connect to a remote server.
+We can now enter a command line with ``ssh`` that will let us connect to a remote server.
 It will look like this:

 ``ssh cs15lsp23XX@ieng6.ucsd.edu``

+The terminal should then prompt you to enter a password(this password is the one that you just reset earlier on in this lab).
+Make sure to enter it correctly or it won't let you into the server.
+* **Note**: When you go to type your password, the terminal will not display any of the keys that you press, but it is typing.

+Once you type in your password correctly and login the terminal will prompt you with a long text that is asking you to confirm authenticity of the connection to the server or something along those lines.
+Since it is your first time connecting to the server it will make sure that it is secure to connect your account to it.
+You want to say **Yes** to this message so that it allows you connect to the server.